McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/mermaid.en.md

 [markup]
   [markup.highlight]
-    guessSyntax = false     # if set to true, avoid unstyled code if no language was given but mermaid code fences will not work anymore
+    # if set to `guessSyntax = true`, there will be no unstyled code even if no language
+    # was given BUT mermaid code fences will not work anymore!
+So this is a mandatory
+    # setting for your site
+    guessSyntax = false
 ````

 or pages frontmatter